DiegoVega87/Diego_Vega/README.md

  ensure tasks are completed to the highest standard.
-I am also punctual, responsible, and committed to my work, and I maintain a high standard of professional ethics.
+I am also punctual, responsible, and committed to my work, and I maintain a high standard of professional ethics. <br>

 🗺️ &nbsp;Based in Almería, Spain.<br>
 💼 &nbsp;Currently looking to get hired as a Software Developer/Web Developer.<br>